Ukraine, rebels agree on prisoner exchange before year’s end

 Boris Gryzlov, who represents Russia in the so-called Contact Group on the conflict in eastern Ukraine, said after Monday’s conference call that the parties agreed to conduct the swap before the end of the year.

+Ukraine’s representative in the Contact Group said the list of prisoners to be exchanged have yet to be finalized.

 Ukrainian President Volodymyr Zelenskiy, who met the leaders of Russia, France and Germany in Paris on Dec.
-9, had hailed the prospective exchange as a key achievement of the talks.
+9, had hailed the prospective exchange of all known prisoner s as a key achievement of the talks.
 He said he expected all 72 Ukrainian prisoners held by the separatists to return home before the year’s end.

 Ukrainian and rebel representatives in the Contact Group failed to agree on conditions of the prisoner exchange last week but finally reached agreement during Monday’s conference call.